klin2320/school-portfolio/README.md

 - Reflections on challenges faced and solutions implemented
 - Examples of my work in UI/UX design, user testing, and mobile app development

-Thank you for visiting my portfolio.
+Thank you for visiting my portfolio <3